-Ex-convict Bartholemew Broughton planted vines and fruit trees at Prospect Farm on the banks of the Derwent.
+Around 1823, ex-convict Bartholomew Broughton planted vines and fruit trees at Prospect creating what became Tasmania’s first commercial vineyard.
 By 1827 he was advertising “grape wine made in imitation of champaigne”.
 After Broughton’s death, a new owner, Captain Swanston, produced wines that were recognised internationally and on the mainland.
-Prospect Farm supplied the cuttings used by John Reynell to establish his vineyard in South Australia.

 Although vines arrived with the First Fleet, Gregory Blaxland (one of the conquerors of the Blue Mountains) made the first wine exports from Australia.
 The red wine he sent to London in 1822 was awarded a silver medal by the Society for the Encouragement of Arts, Manufacturers and Commerce, later the Royal Society of Arts.